veliovgroup/Meteor-Files/docs/aws-s3-integration.md

 First, sign in to your AWS console and select your region from the top bar.
 Go to your Lambda dashboard and create a new function.

 Add a trigger for every new file created under your prefered folder.
 Then add the "Function Code".
-The code will be your xxx.js file together witht the node_modules folder used by your xxx.js file.
+The code will be your xxx.js file zipped together with the node_modules folder used by your xxx.js file.
 Please note that your Lambda function will need to have the same name as your xxx.js file (e.g.  JS file name: ImageResizer.js will require the Lambda function name/handler ImageResizer.handler.
+Upload your ZIP file.

+## Your resized JS file

+We will be using two differents methods so please free to chose the one you prefer.

+1. Official Lambda resizer by AWS: full documentation here: https://aws.amazon.com/blogs/compute/resize-images-on-the-fly-with-amazon-s3-aws-lambda-and-amazon-api-gateway/.
+This is based on sharp.js, claimed to be 4-5 times faster than ImageMagic (http://sharp.pixelplumbing.com/en/stable/) Just download the ZIP from there and follow the steps above.
+You might just want to make sure that the packages in the package.json file are at the toppes version.
+If not, please run an npm install in order to generate the updated node_modules before you zip your index.js and node_modules folder together.

+2. Resizer based on ImageMagic.